Mihai Olos: The knot – key element of Olos' art

 Writing about Urbanism, semantics, semiology, mathematics and information theory, Ragon mentioned G. Kepes', Langue de la vision, published in 1944.
 But more important than this should be Module.
 Proportion.
 Symmetry, Rhythm, a richly illustrated book Gyorgy Kepes edited in 1966 and owned by Olos.
 He read the book in the second half of the sixties and it contains the artist's marginal notes in pencil, and translations of the captions of the illustrations.
-Among the contributors to Kepes' book, Phillip Morrison writes about the modularity of knowledge (1–19), Stansilav Ulam comments upon the growth patterns of figures, on mathematical aspects of modular idea in science and arts etc.(64–101), Richaer P. Lohse's "Standard, Series, Module: New Problems and Tasks of Painting"(128–1610.
+Among the contributors to Kepes' book, Phillip Morrison writes about the modularity of knowledge (1–19), Stansilav Ulam comments upon the growth patterns of figures, on mathematical aspects of modular idea in science and arts etc.(64–101), Richaer P. Lohse's "Standard, Series, Module: New Problems and Tasks of Painting" (128–1610.
 Anthony Hill writes about the structural syndrome in constructive art (162–173), the volume including also comments on the music of Béla Bartok and John Cage, etc..

-As a conclusion to his readings and personal meditations, the artist will publish his own ideas about urbanism first in the local paper and its literary and art supplement Maramureş, refer to them in his interviews and later on summarize them in his Murska-Sobota Manifesto 55.
+As a conclusion to his readings and personal meditations, the artist will publish his own ideas about urbanism first in the local paper and its literary and art supplement Maramureș, refer to them in his interviews and later on summarize them in his Murska-Sobota Manifesto 55.

 First recognition as a conceptual artist in the Bucharest show "Art and the city" (1974).

-After Petru Comarnescu's death, among the young critics closer to the new generation of artists had been Mihai Drişcu.
+After Petru Comarnescu's death, among the young critics closer to the new generation of artists had been Mihai Drișcu.
 He would be one of the new commentators and supporters of Mihai Olos' art, inviting him to the shows he organized in Bucharest.
 The ample exhibitions "Art and the City" which echoed the idea of the relationship between art and the environment included Mihai Olos with paintings, sculptures, maquettes and projects of his future work, as a first recognition of its importance.

 The subversive message of the show was directed against the project of systematization launched by the regime at the beginning of 1973.
 As an echo of the party's national conference, Professor of architecture, Cezar Lăzărescu, Rector of the "Ion Mincu" Institute of architecture had tried to give a theoretical foundation to the conception and principles of this long-time project in an article published in the party's Central Committee's theoretical and socio/political magazine.
 The way Mihai Olos had underlined in red pencil some of the ideas in the article and his marginal notes show his reserve as concerns the rather superficial presentation of the topic with no reference to what was happening in other countries.